totallylegitgames/verbumplus/README.md

 -HTML, CSS, & JS based in electron.

 # Versatility and Application
--built with electron to easily convert html/css/js into a desktop enviroment.
+-Built with electron to easily convert html/css/js into a desktop enviroment.

 # Installation
 - MUST HAVE GIT, NPM, AND NODE.JS Installed!